Kelly Cartwright

 Kelly Cartwright OAM (born 22 April 1989) is an Australian athlete and powerlifter.
 She won two medals at the London 2012 Paralympics, and represented Australia in the Beijing 2008 Paralympics.

 Personal

 Kelly Anne Cartwright was born on 22 April 1989 and is from Geelong.
 When she was fifteen she had a form of cancer called synovial sarcoma.
 Part of her right leg needed to be amputated due to the cancer because chemotherapy was not an option.
 She has a prosthetic leg that she started using in high school.
 Her regular walking leg cost A$62,000 and needed to be charged every night.
 Before losing her leg she played netball.
-Cartwright climbed Mt Kilimanjaro in 2009.
+Cartwright climbed Mount Kilimanjaro in 2009.
 As of 2012 she worked as a receptionist.
 She is also an ambassador for the Australian Paralympic Committee and Make-A-Wish Foundation.
 In 2012 she was named one of Zoo Weekly's sexiest Paralympian.

 Cartwright appeared on the fifteenth season of Dancing with the Stars.
 In 2016 Cartwright and her partner, Ryan, became parents to a son.